 The Fauquier Amateur Radio Association (FARA) is an ARRL-affiliated association in the Roanoke Division.
 The association is located in Warrenton, Virginia, which is the county seat of Fauquier County.

-On October 2009 we assisted the Boy Scouts with Jamboree on the Air (JOTA) a worldwide activity coinciding with Boy Scout events everywhere.
+In the past we assisted the Boy Scouts with Jamboree on the Air (JOTA) a worldwide activity coinciding with Boy Scout events everywhere.

 We are available to support your Warrenton-area event with FREE radio communications.